 With the proper care this gorgonian will do fine, and so it is suggested for an intermediate aquarist.
 Be sure to provide the right environment and you will be rewarded with a beautifully colored gorgonian with open and happy polyps.

 Aggressiveness The Purple Ribbon Gorgonian coral is very peaceful and pose no threat to any other corals or gorgonians.
 They get along with their own species, but other gorgonians can over take the Pterogorgia corals, so keep each at a distance from one another.

 They require good water movement to prevent algae growth.
-The Purple Sea Blade has a secret weapon against algae and cyanobacteria; It will shed off a layer of its rind to rid itself of these infestations.
+The Purple Sea Blade has a secret weapon against algae and cyanobacteria; It will shed off a layer of its skin to rid itself of an infestations.

 Since they are photosynthetic, which means they live off of light, they require moderate to strong lighting.

-Place anywhere which provides the required water flow and lighting level.
+Place anywhere which provides the coral with both good water flow and at least a moderate lighting level.

 Diet and Feeding

 In captivity, the Purple Ribbon gorgonian can be fed enriched Artemia nauplii, rotifers, dust-sized pellet food, copepods, daphnia, and other similar sized foods.
-Marine Snow many also be a good food source.
-Stirring the substrate to suspend edible particulates is helpful, along with the presence of fish which can also help nourish it.
-Feed every other day depending on appearance
+Marine Snow also can be a good food source.
+Stirring the substrate to suspend edible particulates is helpful, along with the presence of fish which can also help nourish.
+Feed once or twice a week depending on appearance.